RoBOPPics/BB/_pages/app-man-connect.md

 After you have created an account and are logged in, you will be able to navigate to your Profile in the Community section of the App.
 The Profile page has a kabob menu (three vertical dots) that includes items for Logging out, Editing and Deleting your account.

-To change your Password, log out.
+To change your Password, first log out.
 Then on the login page, click on "Forgot your password".
 This will allow you to create a new password.

   <nav class="pagination">